thin-edge/thin-edge.io/docs/src/operate/security/mqtt_tls_configuration.md

 sidebar_position: 5
 ---

-thin-edge.io supports certificate-based authentication when communicating with an MQTT broker.
+%%te%% supports certificate-based authentication when communicating with an MQTT broker.
 Three levels of security are supported:

 1. No authentication (default)